-There are two things in life that we know make you feel good!
+Why should you be looking for dog friendly hikes in Perth?
+Well there are two things in life that we know make you feel good:

-Spending time patting and playing with our dogs increases our oxytocin levels (and theirs!) – oxytocin is also known as the love hormone!
-And who doesn’t get a laugh out of their dog’s goofy playfulness?!
+Spending time patting and playing with our dogs increases our oxytocin (also known as the love hormone) levels – and theirs!
+Honestly, who doesn’t get a laugh out of their dog’s goofy playfulness?!

 All of these wonderful hormone releases heal our bodies, reduce pain, make us more present and help us sleep better.

 So why wouldn’t you want to spend time out on the trail with your four-legged BFF?

 DO’s and DON’Ts of Dog Walks in Perth

 There are a few things you need to know before you and Fido hit the trails.
 These do’s and don’ts will keep not only you and your dog safe but also the local wildlife.

 Things you should DO

 Walk your four-legged friend only on approved hiking trails.
 This will help you and your dog avoid getting into trouble.